lodum/CancerExplorer/README.md

 This is an early development step version.

 Presented statistical epidemiological values (SIR and CI values):
 For demonstration purpose only random example values are integrated.
-The values are generated randomly for each new query.
+Random values of the municipalities are uploaded.
+In addition, this values are distributed randomly among all municipalities for each new query.

 This brings along: